Skip to main content

 A diet’s effectiveness is measured by its ability to restore insulin sensitivity, thereby quieting the ovaries’ overproduction of androgens.

 The choice of dietary protocol should be individualized, considering a person’s metabolic profile, food preferences, and lifestyle.
 For many, a combination of approaches, such as a low-glycemic, calorie-conscious diet, proves to be a sustainable and effective long-term strategy.
-The goal is to create a consistent pattern of eating that supports stable and, in doing so, restores a healthier hormonal equilibrium.
+The goal is to create a consistent pattern of eating that supports stable blood sugar and, in doing so, restores a healthier hormonal equilibrium.

 Academic